Post

 but keep the path part of the URL intact.</if></condition>

-The following guideline is presented in the system prompt:
+The following instruction is provided in the system prompt.

 1